 Markers

 Markers provide developers with the ability to superimpose DOM (html) elements, canvas drawings or images directly on the chart to highlight particular time based events.
-Placed markers will move with the chart as a user scrolls and zooms, and they will be hidden when they pan off of the chart.
+Markers will move with the chart as a user scrolls and zooms, and will be hidden when they pan off of the chart.
 Markers can be placed on the main chart panel or on study panels.

 The following working example includes a variety of different marker rendering styles using multiple HTML templates styled by CSS.